plurid/plurid/docs/ENGINE_PRODUCT_FUSION.md

 `routes[].application` stays available for a genuine per-route override, and is not built yet.

+**Adopted by:** nobody yet (2026-09-17). dechat mounts `PluridRouterBrowser` with its own `pageConfiguration` and carries the `renderEmpty` / palette / controls workarounds the provider makes unnecessary; they go with the pin bump after the 2026-09 engine pass (dechat's `engine-next`).

 ### 2. Identity without the DOM — **DELIVERED 2026-09-14**

 `space.spawnPlane` and `view.addPlane` take an optional correlation token; `space.changed` kind